Your binder contains too many pages, the maximum is 40.

 Our global practice has garnered the attention of numerous publications, including Global Investigations Review, Chambers and Legal 500.

-As one of the few firms in the world with lawyers who recently held senior positions in both the U.S. Department of Justice and the U.K. Serious Fraud Office, we are ideally positioned to offer highly sophisticated advice regarding the US and UK enforcement environments.
 We are also one of the few firms in the world to have a senior lawyer resident in China who focuses on anti-corruption counseling and investigations.

 Across both counseling and investigations, our anti-corruption team is able to provide “24-hour” real-time support to our clients with seamless coordination across the Americas, Europe, Asia, and Africa.
 Our team has handled matters throughout the world, including in Brazil, China, Eastern Europe, Germany, India, Indonesia, Mexico, the Middle East, Russia, South Korea, and the UK.